 There are several ways to watch T.V. without cable or the internet.
 You can opt for an antenna, which will pick up local stations.
 Or you can use a streaming device like Roku or Apple T.V. to stream content from apps like Netflix and Hulu.
 Many cord-cutters also turn to online video services like YouTube and Sling T.V. for their T.V. fix.

-If you’re in the United States, then there are several options for streaming local T.V. channels.
-If you’re outside the U.S., there are fewer options; they’re all third-party apps or websites.
+If you’re in the United States, there are several options for streaming local T.V. channels.
+There are fewer options if you’re outside the U.S.; they’re all third-party apps or websites.

 Yes, you can get ABC, NBC, and CBS on Roku.
-The only way you can watch live T.V. on Roku is by getting a subscription to Sling T.V.
+You can only watch live T.V. on Roku by getting a subscription to Sling T.V.